 How to Unlink Devices from Your Microsoft Account

-You unlink devices from your Microsoft Account by accessing the Devices page in your account settings.
+You unlink devices from your Microsoft account through the Devices page in your account settings.

 Why Unlink Microsoft Account Devices?

 Why do this?
 Microsoft limits your account to 10 devices for app downloads and digital content.
-When you hit this limit, you cannot install new software.
+Hit this limit, and you won’t be able to install new software.
 Unlinking old devices clears space.
 It also helps you manage security by ensuring only devices you currently own have access to your account data.

 What Happens When You Unlink a Device?